edespino/cloudberry-site/docs/sql-stmts/checkpoint.md

 ## Compatibility

-The `CHECKPOINT` command is a Cloudberry Database extension.
+The `CHECKPOINT` command is a Apache Cloudberry extension.